Being a Land and Sea Ranger

 The QPWS Reef Joint Field Management Program offers 6-month placements for Indigenous rangers to work alongside QPWS marine park rangers.
 Work placements allow Indigenous rangers to build new skills and deepen their knowledge of looking after sea country.

-Watch this video to learn about Indigenous placements within the Reef Joint Field Management Program.
+Watch these videos to learn about Indigenous placements within the Reef Joint Field Management Program:

 Women rangers

-The department has worked with rangers to develop a professional leadership program, focused on their needs.
-This two-year program builds participants' leadership skills to help them grow in their professional and personal lives.
+The department offers a professional leadership program for Indigenous rangers.
+This three-stage program builds participants' leadership skills to help them grow in their professional and personal lives, and to mentor other rangers.
 The program is delivered by a skilled First Nations trainer through a combination of on-country workshops, virtual meetings and individual coaching.

 Rangers' stories